pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ```

 - We want developers to be able to create and delete project related resources.
-We give the developers group edit capability.
+We will give the developers group edit capability.
 ```
 $ oc policy add-role-to-group edit developers clusterrole.rbac.authorization.k8s.io/edit added: "developers"